bnorthan/rotg-us/liveresults.md

 ```

 THANK YOU TO OUR TECH TEAM FOR MAKING ALL THIS POSSIBLE

+We try are best to get all this done as fast as possible given our limited technical skill [full report on our current technical abilities here](technical.md).

 ![image](https://user-images.githubusercontent.com/4366342/225789024-ee3958ec-65e0-439c-89ec-48c24594b5ad.png)